raven-dev-ops/e-commerce-backend/README.md

 ```
 Tests require the same environment variables as the development server.
 Setting
 `CI=1` tells the settings to use the local MongoDB instance defined in
 `MONGO_URI` instead of any remote value.
+Ensure `DATABASE_URL` is unset or
+points to a local SQLite database so SSL is not required.
+When running locally,
-When running locally, using SQLite and a
-local MongoDB instance is sufficient.
+using SQLite and a local MongoDB instance is sufficient.